matplotlib/governance/governance.md

 - new functionality does not "paint us into a corner" for future work
 - new functionality is implemented with an API that is consistent with the existing functions
 ### Secretary

 - Responsible for ensure that there is an agenda for the weekly meeting at it is followed.
-- Responsible for maintaining the weekly notes
+- Responsible for maintaining the weekly notes.
-- Responsible for ensuring that any decisions taken by vote in the SC are properly recorded.
+- Responsible for ensuring that decisions taken by vote in the SC are properly recorded.

 Project Specific Leads
 ----------------------